vangj/jsbayes/README.md

  [ 0.8, 0.2 ]
 ]);
 ```
 Notice how we have *flattened* the nested arrays?
-The helper method `setCpt()` will not change the structure of the CPT but will map the array of array (matrix) to the required underlying structure.
-Let's call this *flattened* array of array a *matrix* since you may reference the elements/items by a row-column fashion (e.g. `cpt[0][0]`).
+The helper method `setCpt()` will not change the structure of the CPT but will map the array of array (2D matrix) to the required underlying structure.
+Let's call this *flattened* array of array a *2D matrix* or just matrix for short since you may reference the elements/items by a row-column fashion (e.g. `cpt[0][0]`).
 Now, let's understand the matrix that we need to pass in with this new helper method.
 Denote the *cardinality* of a node as the number of values it has; for example, for a binary node, the cardinality is 2 (since it has 2 values).
 You will always need a matrix with enough elements (conditional probabilities) to equal the product of the node's cardinalities with its parents' cardinalities.

 For example, assume we are only dealing with binary nodes (nodes with 2 values or alternatively, cardinality of 2), and node `n2` is a parent of `n1`, then the number of conditional probabilities we need to specify is 4 since 2 x 2 = 4.
 Again, assuming only binary nodes and `n2` and `n3` are parents of `n1`, then the number of conditional probabilities we need to specify is 8 since 2 x 2 x 2 = 8.
 Denote the product of the cardinalities (a node's and its parents' cardinalities) as **P**.